1. Home

 Wound care

-Remove sutures from skin after approximately 5 days if nonresorbable sutures have been used.
+Remove sutures from the skin after approximately five days if non-resorbable sutures have been used.

-Apply ice packs (may be effective in a short term to minimize edema).
+Ice packs are effective in the short term to minimize edema.

 Avoid sun exposure and tanning to skin incisions for several months.